 At the other end of the distribution: graduates in visual and performing arts, psychology without graduate school plans, and many social science fields earn medians that barely exceed what a skilled tradesperson earns — sometimes $35,000-$45,000 to start, at institutions that can cost $30,000-$60,000 per year.
 The debt-to-income ratios for these students can be financially devastating.

-This is not an argument that art degrees are worthless as human experiences.
+This is not an argument that art degrees have no value as human experiences.
 It is an argument that borrowing $120,000 to finance a degree whose associated careers pay $38,000 starting salary is a financial error, and presenting that choice to 18-year-olds without clear data is a failure of honest advising.

 The Student Debt Problem